wdonray/c-shepherd-speller/README.md

 ---

-Built with ❤️ for educators using Next.js 15, TypeScript, Tailwind CSS, MongoDB, and NextAuth.js.
+Built with ❤️ for educators using Next.js 15, TypeScript, Tailwind CSS, DynamoDB, and NextAuth.js.